Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 of the scopes during search routines.
 Further, when using MAP PPI, BEACON PPI, and AIR-GRD, their command of the STC (Sensitivity Time Control) circuit controls how the receiver's gain applies as a matter of range, which drives image intensity in the lower part of the scope.
-Gain knobs do not have an effect on the radar picture when a lockon exists.
+Gain knobs do not have an effect on the radar picture when a lock-on exists.

 ### Track

-The track switch determines whether the APQ-120 will attempt a lockon against a selected track automatically, or through manual means.
-In the default center AUTO position, full-action on the antenna hand controller initiates an automatic lockon attempt.
+The track switch determines whether the APQ-120 will attempt a lock-on against a selected track automatically, or through manual means.
+In the default center AUTO position, full-action on the antenna hand controller initiates an automatic lock-on attempt.
 In the MANUAL (up) position, the WSO initiates a manual tracking attempt upon engaging full-action, which requires the range strobe to be placed just inside of the bracketed contact and an adjustment of the Manual Vc knob to match closure.
 The third (down) position, AOJ OUT, overrides the radar's acquisition on jamming function.
-If jamming should occur during an attempt that precludes acquisition, the jamming source can be used as a lockon target for an angle track.
+If jamming should occur during an attempt that precludes acquisition, the jamming source can be used as a lock-on target for an angle track.
 Switching over to AOJ OUT returns the radar to a search configuration.

 ### Display Modes

 The DSCG can display returns as both as a B-Sweep or as a Plan Position Indicator (PPI) display.
-Proper selection of the display for the situation is required for correct fire control and WRCS target injection functionality, and the WIDE and NAR selection dictates the relative aziumth sweep of the radar itself- 120 degrees in full width, or a 45 degree wide slice.
+Proper selection of the display for the situation is required for correct fire control and WRCS target injection functionality, and the WIDE and NAR selection dictates the relative azimuth sweep of the radar itself- 120 degrees in full width, or a 45 degree wide slice.
 The display can also be directed to provide course guidance for a Vis Ident (VI) intercept profile against a locked target.